loveencounterflow/intertext-lexer/README.md

     linebreaks in linewise mode).
 However, if those tokens are then fed to a parser, that parser may match tokens across linebreaks, and in that case it will be convenient to derive the position of the resulting region by `{ lnr1, x1, } = first_token; { lnr2, x2, } = last_token`

+## Prepending and Appending to Chunks and Lines

+* Can instantiate lexer with `prepend`, `append` settings
+* this will prefix, suffix each line or chunk with the string given, if any
+* may choose to instantiate as `lexer = new Interlex { split: 'lines', append: '\n', }` to ensure each line is properly terminated depending on use case
+* when prepending, `x` positions will take prefix length into account and will not match positions in the source

 ## Comparing Token Positions